 Take advantage of everyday situations by describing them in English .
-This is because children become used to talking about any topic with speaking practice in every situation and daily conditions.
+This is because children become used to talking about any topic with speaking practice in every day situations and daily conditions.

 5. Speak to them in English

 Hint: pay attention to their moods and physical condition & pay attention to your own mood too.
 If they are tired and cranky (or if you are tired and cranky), it’s going to be much harder to make this work.
-You don’t have to always stick to a routine, there are times when parents are also flexible and give them rest days.
+You don’t have to always stick to a routine, just make the most of optimal times.